m92vyas/llm-reader/README.md

 # Webpage to LLM ready input text
 Pre-processing html source text before giving it as input to the LLM improves extraction/scraping accuracy especially if you want to extract website and image links required for most scraping operations like scraping an e-commerce website.

 Use this library to turn any html source text to LLM friendly text.
-Open source alternative to free jina reader api and firecrawl api.
+Fully open source alternative to jina reader api and firecrawl api.

 ### Install:
 ```python